pwyoon/pwyoon.github.io/_pages/teaching.md

 ---

-I hold an M.S.Ed. from the University of Pennsylvania and have taught mathematics at the college, secondary-school, and middle-school levels.
+I hold an M.S.Ed. from the University of Pennsylvania and have taught mathematics at the college and K-12 levels.

 ## College Teaching